Want to be successful? Take responsibility for your own career development.

 You can be a formal mentor to a student or a member of the team that is at the start of their career.
 Or, if there are any new hires on your team, offer to be their onboarding buddy—helping them meet new people and get comfortable in their role.
 This gives you another reason to contact your colleagues, too.

-With everything going on in the world and the holidays coming up, it might be easy to put off your own development activities for a while.
-But, there’s no time like the present.
-Learning new things will help you stay energized and engaged over the coming months—and it will make you an increasingly valuable resource at work.
+Between everything changing in the world and your day-to-day responsibilities at work and home, it can be easy to put off your own development activities.
+Remember—learning new things is a great way to stay energized and engaged—and it will make you an increasingly valuable resource at work.